John Collier (sociologist): Indian advocate (1920–1933)

 In 1920, Collier was introduced to the Pueblo tribes by the artist Mabel Dodge, at the Taos Pueblo in Taos, New Mexico; for much of that year he studied their history and current life.
 By the time Collier left Taos in 1921 he believed that Native Americans and their culture were threatened by the encroachment of the dominant white culture and policies directed at their assimilation.
 Collier's encounter with the Taos Pueblo made a lasting impression on him.

 Collier was brought into the forefront of the debate by the General Federation of Women's Clubs (GFWC), when it appointed him the research agent for its Indian Welfare Committee in 1922.
 The GFWC took a leadership role in opposing assimilation policies, supporting the return of Indian lands, and promoting more religious and economic independence.

 Collier rejected the contemporary policies of forced assimilation and Americanization.
 He worked for the acceptance of cultural pluralism to enable Native American tribes to preserve their own cultures.
 Collier believed Indigenous survival was based on their retention of their land bases.
-He lobbied for repeal of the Dawes Act, Indian General Allotment Act of 1887.
-It had been directed at Indigenous assimilation by allotting Indian reservation land into individual household parcels of private property.
-Some communal lands were retained, but the US government declared other lands "surplus" to Indian needs and sold them privately, much reducing reservation holdings.
+He lobbied for repeal of the Dawes Act, also known as the Indian General Allotment Act of 1887.
+It had been directed at Indigenous assimilation by subdividing Indian reservation land into individual household parcels of private property.
+Some communal lands were retained, but the U.S. government declared other lands "surplus" to Indian needs and sold them privately, much reducing reservation holdings.

-Collier was outraged at the Americanization programs imposed by the federal Office of Indian Affairs, which was the name of the Bureau of Indian Affairs (BIA) before 1947, because they suppressed key elements in Indian culture, many of which had deep religious roots.
+Collier was outraged at the Americanization programs imposed by the federal Office of Indian Affairs because they suppressed key elements in Indian culture, many of which had deep religious roots.
 The BIA was supported by numerous Protestant organizations, such as the YWCA Indian Department, as well as the Indian Rights Association.
 Descended from the pioneers who had suffered from Indian raids, they denounced the dances as immoral and pagan.
 He formed the American Indian Defense Association in 1923 to fight back through legal aid and to lobby for Indian rights.
 He failed to secure positive legislation to guarantee Indian religious freedom, but his efforts did force the Bureau to curb its program of cultural assimilation and to end its religious persecutions.